 Commissioner Salzhauer stated that private property is anything.
 She stated they cannot store anything that is private on the beach.
-She explained to Commissioner Velasquez what they mean by public property.

 Vice Mayor Paul stated that they allowed storage and had to take it away and it was not easy because they took advantage of it.